lichard49/Ionic-Beacon/README.md

 This app uses the native datepicker, so you'll need to install the datepicker plugin.
 Run `ionic cordova plugin add cordova-plugin-datepicker` and then `npm install @ionic-native/date-picker`.

 ## Server
-After running `ionic serve` in the correct project folder, navigate to `http://localhost:8100/`.
+After running `ionic serve` in the project folder, navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

 ## Configure Platforms
 Before displaying the app, you'll need to download whichever platform you want to use to display the app.
 For iOS, run